 He went on to have his finest season as a professional for the 1962 Phillies, hitting .307, with 29 home runs, and knocking in 107 runs while scoring 85.
 He finished 12th in the MVP voting that year, leading the NL in sacrifice flies, and ranking sixth with a slugging percentage of .520.

 He also began an errorless game streak as an outfielder of 266 games in September of 1962.
-He wasn't to make another error until July 1965, and it ended in a bizarre fashion during a game in Kansas City.
+He wasn't to make another error until July 1965 when he was with the Tigers, and it ended in a bizarre fashion during a game in Kansas City.
 These were the years when owner Charlie Finley kept some mules at the ballpark.
 Another Finley gimmick was to have some trained dogs on the ground crew.
 In the fifth inning, they would run out onto the field with a base in their mouth and the crew would change the bases.
 "I have a line drive hit to me and I scooped it up and I guess the ground crew thought it was the last out and sent the dog on the field.
 I scooped the ball up and threw it to Dick McAuliffe at shortstop.
 The dog just shot out there and the ball went through his legs at the same time the dog went through there."
 The runner advanced a base, and the scorer couldn't charge the dog with the error so it was assigned to Demeter.
 He is gracious about it today: "I know in my own mind there were probably some balls on which I should have been given an error but they didn't."
 He had completed a total of 449 error-free chances.
 His string of error-free games by an outfielder stood as the major league outfielder record until the Giants' Darren Lewis broke it in 1993.

 Always a team player, Demeter said he didn't pay attention to his batting average, preferring to emphasize his RBI totals, "That's the important one as far as I'm concerned.
 Ask anyone.
 Runs win ball games."
 He did most of his damage in 1962 while playing third base, stepping in when third baseman Andy Carey refused to play for the Phillies.
 He played 105 games at third, 63 in the outfield, and even one game at first base.
 His manager, Gene Mauch, went out of his way to praise Demeter's work ethic, "... he grinds it out every day, with the best disposition in the world.
 And now he's established himself in three positions -- a greater value to himself and any team."